Mission Statement:

 • We have information specific to the Machair site, the unique geology of the site and additional information on all ecological sites within a five-mile radius and the Connemara National Park on public display.

-• We always encourage visitors to visit the National Parks interpretation center which offers a great source of information on Ireland’s unique peatlands.
+• We always encourage visitors to visit the National Parks interpretation centre which offers a great source of information on Ireland’s unique peatlands.

 • Every year we involve children through competitions with environmental, ecological or historical themes to learn more about environmental issues or about the area.